About released attributes

 Entitlement | urn:oid:1.3.6.1.4.1.5923.1.1.1.7 | Permission sets | A general purpose attribute that could be used for several purposes - e.g. identifying departments, or special types of user.
 It has a per-service component so can have different values for each resource.
 This attribute is not used by many services so does not often need to be set at all. |

 Targeted ID | urn:oid:1.3.6.1.4.1.5923.1.1.1.10 | Accounts | A pseudonymous user identifier generated by the system.
-Each service sees a different value for the same account, but the value is consistent for the same service. |
+Each service sees a different value for the same account, but the value is consistent for the same service.
+This is being replaced by Pairwise-ID over time. |

 These are used for authorisation activities - i.e. so that the service provider can link a user to your subscription with them and provide the content.
-You should not remove them from your global release policy as this is likely to break access for your users.
+You should not remove them from your default release policy as this is likely to break access for your users.

-Additional attributes can be released via release policy if you need to.
+Different attributes can be released via release policy if you need to.

 What are they for?